-- 1. Site observations made during snow-free conditions by Chris Wilbur, P.E. on September 15 and 16, 2022 and January 13, 2023. - 2.
-Analysis of aerial photos of various dates and sources (Taos Ski Valley, USGS, NAIP, Google Earth, Bing); - 3.
-Review of historic weather data, include data from Taos Ski Valley, Inc., and the Powderhorn Snotel site. - 4.
-Terrain analysis using 2015 LiDAR data from the USGS National Map and 1-foot topographic maps based on 2021 LiDAR data from Taos Ski Valley, Inc. - 5.
-Application of statistical avalanche runout models. - 6.
-Avalanche dynamic modeling with the Swiss program, RAMMS, Version 1.80 utilizing a digital elevation model (DEM) developed from the LiDAR data. - 7.
-Avalanche dynamic modeling of the suspension component with the Swiss program, RAMMS:Extended, version 2.7.90. - 8.
-A review of published documents on the effects of forests on avalanche processes. - 9.
+- 1. Site observations made by Chris Wilbur, P.E. on September 15 and 16, 2022 and January 13, March 19, and April 11, 2023. - 2.
+Interviews and email correspondence with knowledgeable persons, including Rachel Moscarella, Kevin Beardsley, Alex Mithoefer (TSVI Snow Safety) and Andy Bond (Taos Avalanche Center). - 3.
+Analysis of aerial photos of various dates and sources (Village of Taos Ski Valley, USGS, NAIP, Google Earth, Bing); - 4.
+Review of historic weather data, include data from Taos Ski Valley, Inc., and the Powderhorn Snotel site. - 5.
+Terrain analysis using 2015 LiDAR data from the USGS National Map. - 6.
+Application of statistical avalanche runout models. - 7.
+Avalanche dynamic modeling with the Swiss program, RAMMS, Version 1.80 utilizing a digital elevation model (DEM) developed from the LiDAR data. - 8.
+Avalanche dynamic modeling of the suspension component with the Swiss program, RAMMS:Extended, version 2.7.90. - 9.
+A review of published documents on the effects of forests on avalanche processes. - 10.
 Our local and regional knowledge of terrain, climate and avalanche hazards.